-The way most personal injury law firms think about task management procedures is how many teenagers regard their parents—they don’t realize their importance until they mess up.
+The way most personal injury lawyers think about law firm task management procedures is how many teenagers regard their parents—they don’t realize their importance until they mess up.
 The difference is, for law firms the consequences are way more damaging—for teens, forgetting to get gas may cause them to be late to a party; but if your team members forget a deadline, you could lose a case, a client, and, even worse, your reputation.
 That’s why it’s so important to have a proper personal injury law firm’s task management plan in place—not only to avoid the consequences but also to reap the benefits.

 We promise getting organized isn’t scary…but it can lead to some scary-good results for your personal injury law firm.
 Better organization= a much more efficient firm which allows you to take on more business, fewer costs, and faster paychecks—so if you’re ready to cross productivity off your legal to-do list, here are a few task management best practices to get you going: